-In Community, the members of our Province earnestly strive to follow the Gospel by creating a family spirit of shared prayer, shared work, and shared vision.
-Through its apostolic activities our Province fosters communities of faith and strives to communicate the person of Jesus Christ.
+In Community, the members of the Province earnestly strive to follow the Gospel by creating a family spirit of shared prayer, shared work, and shared vision.
+Through its apostolic activities the Province fosters communities of faith and strives to communicate the person of Jesus Christ.

 The family spirit that is present among the Brothers is certainly a vocational attraction.
 We live together, eat together, pray together, cook together, teach together, work together, laugh together, and share every aspect of our lives with one another.
 This companionship is shared with those whom we work in our schools.
 Our students notice, experience and develop the same family spirit.

 You might think that these men who make the same vows might all turn out pretty much the same.
 Well, we do share many similarities even beyond the black suits and ties we all wear.
 But even though we all made the same vows in the tent of the same Church, we are men of many different stripes and our differences are as variegated as nature and grace can possibly allow.